Do I Have Water Rights on My Property

 • Users must obtain permits or licenses for appropriate water, specifying the amount, purpose, and location of use.

-• Limitations may include the requirement to beneficially use the water and the potential for forfeiture if the water is not used continuously or for the intended purpose.
+• Limitations may include the requirement to beneficially use the water and the potential for the forfeiture if the water is not used continuously or for the intended purpose.

 C. Groundwater Rights